Consumers

 Backoff

-A sequence of durations controlling the redelivery of messages on acknowledgment timeout.
-Overrides ackWait.
+A sequence of delays controlling the re-delivery of messages on acknowledgment timeout (but not on nak).
 The sequence length must be less than or equal to MaxDelivery.
+If backoff is not set, a timeout will result in immediate re-delivery.
 E.g., MaxDelivery=5 backoff=[5s, 30s, 300s, 3600s, 84000s] will re-deliver a message 5 times over one day.
+When MaxDelivery is larger than the backoff list, the last delay in the list will apply for the remaining deliveries.
+Note that backoff is NOT applied to naked messages.
+A nak will result in immediate re-delivery unless nakWithDelay is used to set the re-delivery delay explicitly.

 2.7.1